 - Star Schema

-Assessing the kind of data you’ll need to handle and finding the most optimal way to organize them is crucial in choosing the types of database softwares you’ll need.
+Assessing the kind of data you’ll need to handle and finding the most optimal way to organize them is crucial in choosing the types of database software you’ll need.

 3. Consistency and Availability